Silicon Valley Community Foundation

 Based on SVCF's documented guidance and leadership statements, the following factors are critical:

-7. Multiple Focus Areas Organizations can apply to up to two priority areas in a single application.
+7. Multiple Focus Areas Organisations can apply to up to two priority areas in a single application.
 Those that make "exceptionally strong" cases in multiple areas may receive larger awards (up to $80,000 total).

 8. Building Community Power Applications should demonstrate how the work helps communities "build and exercise their own power" and chart their own path, rather than imposing external solutions.